 Possible extra charges when you hire a car in Portugal

-Renting a car in Portugal using an online comparison and booking system is easy and generally reliable but make sure you read the terms and conditions carefully to avoid unexpected charges.
+Renting a car in Portugal using an online comparison and booking system such as Discovercars.com or Rentalcars.com is easy and generally reliable but make sure you read the terms and conditions carefully to avoid unexpected charges.
 You don’t want to end up in an argument with the rental company before you’ve even begun your holiday.

 Car hire firms employ various methods to bump up their profits but savvy travellers can easily keep these extra costs to a minimum.

 The additional fee I hate most of all is the collision damage waiver (CDW).
 All car rentals include compulsory vehicle insurance but there is usually a relatively small amount that isn’t covered.
 In practice, this means that if you have a bump that requires repairs, you’ll have to pay the first €1,000 (or whatever the ‘excess’ or waiver amount is) even if it wasn’t your fault.

 If you’ve managed to bag a bargain on the car hire, the extra fee for insuring this relatively small amount could be almost as much as the cost of renting the car!
 Talk about extortionate.

 Rental firms have you over a barrel once you get to their office.
 You either pay up or take your chances and spend the rest of your holiday fretting about scratches and dents caused by other drivers.

 How to get around this sneaky fee: Plan ahead and take out a standalone excess waiver insurance policy that covers you for multiple rentals within a given period.
 CDW insurance may already be part of your credit card or other policy coverage so check to see whether any of your existing insurance policies cover you.